TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 Minimizing the sum-of-squared deviations makes sense as a model fitting criterion when there are normally distributed residuals and homoskedasticity.
 When these conditions do not hold, this criterion may not make much sense.

-Likelihood of an observation given a model: if our model is a global mean (intercept-only linear model), and we assume that the data are normally distributed (as in the case of a single-sample t-test), then if we assume the model is correct, we can estimate the probability of observing a value a certain distance from the mean.
-For instance, if we estimate that the global mean and standard deviation from the sample, and we assume the data are normally distributed, we can predict the probability of observing any particular value:
+For GLMs, we instead find model coefficients that maximize the likelihood of the coefficients given the training-set observations.
+Likelihoods are very closely related to probabilities.
+For instance, if our model is a very simple one where we use the global mean (an intercept-only linear model) for prediction and assume that the data are normally distributed around this mean (as is the assumption for the single-sample t-test, when the CLT cannot be invoked).
+Given this model, we can estimate the probability of observing a response value a certain distance from the mean.
+For instance, if we estimate the global mean and standard deviation from the sample, we can predict the probability of observing any particular value:

 ```
 rm(list=ls())
 set.seed(1)

-x <- rnorm(30, mean=10, sd=2)
+x <- rnorm(30, mean=10, sd=2)     ## randomly sample 30 observations from population N(10, 2)
-(m <- mean(x))
+(m <- mean(x))                    ## estimate population mean from sample (a bit off)
-(s <- sd(x))
+(s <- sd(x))                      ## estimate population sd from sample  (a bit off)

+## plot probability vs value:
 x1 <- seq(from=0, to=20, by=0.001)
 p <- dnorm(x1, mean=m, sd=s)
 par(mfrow=c(1, 1))
 plot(x=x1, y=p, type='l', xlab='x', ylab='probability', main='p(x) for N(10.2, 1.8)')

+## generate table of probabilities for series of equally spaced values:
 x2 <- seq(from=0, to=20, by=1)
 cbind(x=x2, p=dnorm(x2, mean=m, sd=s))

 ```

-We can flip this idea on its head to estimate the mean based on the estimated sd in such a way as to maximize the probability of the observations given the model:
+We can flip this idea on its head to estimate the mean based on the estimated sd in such a way as to maximize the probability of the observations given the model.
+This yields the **maximum likelihood** estimate of the single coefficient (the intercept, which, when the lone predictor, represents the global mean).
+Since here we have assumed a normally distributed error term, the maximum likelihood coefficient matches the estimates from `mean(x)` and `t.test(x)`.
+The advantage of this way of estimating coefficients is that it can be extended to a much broader range of error models than what can be accomplished using least-squares fitting.
+Furthermore, when the assumptions about the error model are the same (normally distributed), the maximum likelihood and least-squares estimates coincide.

 ```
 (s <- sd(x))

+## returns model log likelihood of observations 'x' given model N(m, s):
 f.loglik <- function(m) {
   p.obs <- dnorm(x, mean=m, sd=s)
   sum(log(p.obs))
 }

+## log-likelihood for a range of mean estimates:
 m.try <- seq(from=0, to=20, by=0.001)
 loglik <- sapply(m.try, f.loglik)

+## which estimate of the mean maximizes the log-likelihood?
 (m.best <- m.try[which.max(loglik)])
-mean(x)
-t.test(x)
+mean(x)                           ## compare to 'regular' mean
+t.test(x)                         ## compare to t-test estimate of mean

+## plot coefficient (estimate of mean) log-likelihood vs x:
 par(mfrow=c(1, 1))
 plot(x=m.try, y=loglik, type='l')
-abline(v=m.best, lty=2)
+abline(v=m.best, lty=2)           ## vertical line at maximum likelihood estimate
-rug(x)
+rug(x)                            ## tick marks for individual observation x values

 ```

-Deviance for one observation: dev(y, pred) = 2 * log(p(y | fit.saturated)) - log(p(y | fit))
-For comparing fits, drop constant part: dev(y, pred) = -log(p(y | fit)) == -loglik(y | fit)
-Model deviance is sum of dev(y, pred) for all y: -sum(loglik(y | fit)) Instead of minimizing the sums-of-squared deviations, we find model coefficients that minimize the deviance.

-AIC in terms of likelihoods.
+When using maximum likelihood for estimating coefficients, for many non-normal error models, it does not make much sense to describe the quality of the fit in terms of squared-errors.
+Instead, we use the concept of **deviance**.
+For one observation, the **observation deviance** is defined as:
+  `deviance(y.i) = 2 * log(p.saturated(y.i)) - 2 * log(p.fit(y.i))`.
+Here `p.saturated(y.i)` is
+  the probability of observing `y == y.i` given a fully overfit model with one coefficient per observation (e.g. categorical term with one level per observation).
+This term is a constant that depends only on the observations, and not on the actual model you are interested in.
+The term `p.fit(y.i)` is the probability of observing `y == y.i` given the actual model you are working with.
+This probability will vary depending on which formula you use to fit the model.
+This allows you to compare the relative quality of two models based on the same
+  training-set: we just compare the `log(p.fit(y.i))` from each model, since the saturated model is the same in each case.
+The overall **model deviance** is the sum of the deviances for each individual observation.
+Maximum likelihood fitting estimates model coefficients which minimize the overall model deviance.

+In the last lesson, we worked with the **Akaike Information Criterion** or **AIC**.
+This metric is defined in terms of the log-likelihood of the model given the observations in the training-set:
+  `AIC = 2 * k - 2 * log(likelihood(fit))`, where `k` is the number of model coefficients.
+We
+  can see that the AIC rewards models with higher likelihoods, but penalizes models with more coefficients.
+The balance between these two terms determines is used to improve model fit, while providing some resistance to overfitting.
+The term `2 * k` can be changed to make the penalty more or less stringent.
+For instance, setting this term to `1 * k` will tend to increase the complexity (and potential for overfitting) of models selected, while setting this term to `3 * k` or `10 * k` will tend to decrease the complexity (and potential for overfitting) of selected models.
+The R `step()` function has a parameter `k` that can be used to modify the multiplier for the coefficient number penalty term.

 [Return to index](#index)